 Plus, our memories are selective.
 If someone was to spit out 1994 to me, I'd say, well, yes, that was a great year for music.
 But was it?
 Revisiting the past informs today.
 For example, it's an accepted fact that today's country reeks, but does it reek more than yesteryear?
 That's what I'm here to find out.

 Where was I in 1994?
 Well, I hadn't yet turned forty and I'd just begun to find my niche in the corporate world.
-I'd barely landed a job at a health insurance company (because someone else dropped out) and had risen in the ranks to a supervisory position, when my obsequious boss called me into his office and presented me with a proposition ~ lead a new, experimental division that consisted of data entry, a mindless pursuit that struck me as a blow to my intelligence.
+I'd barely landed a job at a brand new health insurance company (because one of the thirty initial hirees dropped out) and had risen in the ranks to a supervisory position, when my obsequious boss called me into his office and presented me with a proposition ~ lead a new, experimental division that consisted of data entry, a mindless pursuit that struck me as a blow to my intelligence.
 He wanted me to abandon all the knowledge I'd gained and teach people how to fill in little computer boxes?
 Granted, he and I weren't best friends, but I didn't deserve to be punished this way.

 "Can I think about it overnight?"
 I asked.